Skhule10/epic-forge-test/stories.md

-### User Story: Implement Digital Assistant Functionality
-- **Story:**
-  As a user, I want to interact with the SAP CAP Application as a digital assistant, so that I can efficiently access and manage my SAP resources.
-- **Definition of Done:**
-  The digital assistant functionality is implemented and integrated with SAP AI services and SAP UI5/Fiori.
-- **Definition of Ready:**
-  - Architecture document reviewed.
-  - SAP AI services and SAP UI5/Fiori integration plan finalized.
-- **Acceptance Criteria:**
-  - The digital assistant can perform resource management tasks.
-  - Integration with SAP AI services is seamless.
-  - UI is intuitive and aligns with SAP UI5/Fiori standards.
-  - Security measures are in place.
-- **Relevant Information:**
-  Ensure scalability and alignment with existing SAP systems.

-### Task: Integrate SAP AI Services with Digital Assistant
-- **Detailed Explanation:**
-  Integrate SAP AI services with the digital assistant functionality of the SAP CAP Application.
-  - Review the architecture document for integration guidelines.
-  - Implement API calls to SAP AI services.
-  - Ensure seamless data exchange between SAP AI and the digital assistant.
-  - Verify performance and security compliance.
-- **To be Done:**
-  - Setup necessary configurations for API integration.
-  - Test data exchange processes.
-  - Document integration steps and outcomes.

-### User Story: Enhance SAP UI5/Fiori User Interface
-- **Story:**
-  As a user, I want the SAP CAP Application to have an enhanced user interface using SAP UI5/Fiori, so that I can experience intuitive navigation and efficient task management.
-- **Definition of Done:**
-  The UI is enhanced with SAP UI5/Fiori and provides intuitive navigation.
-- **Definition of Ready:**
-  - UI requirements gathered.
-  - SAP UI5/Fiori design guidelines reviewed.
-- **Acceptance Criteria:**
-  - UI improvements are aligned with SAP UI5/Fiori standards.
-  - Navigation is intuitive and efficient.
-  - UI is responsive across devices.
-  - User feedback is incorporated.
-- **Relevant Information:**
-  Ensure the design aligns with SAP's visual standards and enhances user experience.

-### Task: Design UI Enhancements with SAP UI5/Fiori
-- **Detailed Explanation:**
-  Design the user interface enhancements for the SAP CAP Application using SAP UI5/Fiori.
-  - Review SAP UI5/Fiori design guidelines.
-  - Implement design changes to improve navigation and efficiency.
-  - Ensure responsiveness across devices.
-  - Gather and incorporate user feedback on design.
-- **To be Done:**
-  - Create design mockups.
-  - Conduct user testing sessions.
-  - Document design changes and outcomes.
+# Prioritized Backlog of User Stories and Tasks

+## User Stories

+### Story: Implement SAP CAP Backend Services
+- **Description**: As a developer, I want to implement the SAP CAP backend services using Node.js and SAP HANA, so that I can handle requests, process data, and communicate with SAP AI services.
+- **Definition of Done**:
+  - Backend services are implemented using Node.js and SAP HANA.
+  - Successfully communicate with SAP AI services.
+  - Pass acceptance tests.
+- **Definition of Ready**:
+  - Architectural design is approved.
+  - Development environment is set up.
+- **Acceptance Criteria**:
+  - Backend services handle requests correctly.
+  - Data processing is accurate.
+  - Communication with SAP AI services is seamless.
+  - No major bugs in the functionality.

+### Story: Integrate SAP AI Services for NLP
+- **Description**: As a developer, I want to integrate SAP AI Core for natural language processing, so that the application can process user queries and generate responses using AI models.
+- **Definition of Done**:
+  - SAP AI Core is integrated for NLP tasks.
+  - AI models process user queries effectively.
+  - Pass acceptance tests.
+- **Definition of Ready**:
+  - SAP AI Core is available and configured.
+  - Access to AI models is granted.
+- **Acceptance Criteria**:
+  - User queries are processed accurately.
+  - Responses are generated using AI models.
+  - No major issues in AI service integration.

+### Story: Develop SAP UI5/Fiori Frontend
+- **Description**: As a developer, I want to develop the SAP UI5/Fiori frontend to provide an intuitive user interface similar to chat applications, allowing users to interact effectively with the digital assistant.
+- **Definition of Done**:
+  - UI is developed using SAP UI5/Fiori.
+  - User interface is intuitive and user-friendly.
+  - Pass acceptance tests.
+- **Definition of Ready**:
+  - UI design is approved.
+  - Development environment is set up.
+- **Acceptance Criteria**:
+  - UI facilitates effective user interaction.
+  - Responses are displayed correctly.
+  - No major UI bugs.

+## Tasks

+### Task: Setup SAP CAP Backend Environment
+- **Description**: Set up the development environment for SAP CAP backend services using Node.js and SAP HANA.
+- **Details**:
+  - Install Node.js and SAP HANA.
+  - Configure development environment.
+  - Ensure connectivity to SAP AI services.

+### Task: Integrate SAP AI Core for NLP
+- **Description**: Integrate SAP AI Core with the backend to perform natural language processing.
+- **Details**:
+  - Configure SAP AI Core.
+  - Connect AI models to backend.
+  - Test NLP functionality with sample queries.

+### Task: Develop SAP UI5/Fiori Frontend Interface
+- **Description**: Develop the user interface using SAP UI5/Fiori to ensure it is intuitive and user-friendly.
+- **Details**:
+  - Design UI layout similar to chat applications.
+  - Implement interactive elements for user queries and responses.
+  - Test UI for usability and responsiveness.